 Business and pleasure join forces in this quirky purple pantsuit.
 Incorporating playful pastels and different shades of a cheerful color will keep things light, while a clean, classic cut and style will ensure you look appropriate for the setting.
 Opt for a pantsuit that gives the traditional piece a modern twist.

 Sweater, Midi Skirt, and Playful Slingbacks

 This is probably the best fall outfit formula around.
 It's easy, reliable, and flattering, but don't be afraid to put your own spin on it.
 We love how this architectural skirt looks with the organically shaped sweater and playful polka-dot heels.
 And it doesn't look overly whimsical since everything remains within a neutral black-and-white color scheme.

 Bold Sweater, Relaxed Jeans, and Sock Boots

-Instead of getting creative with interesting shapes and fabric in quiet, solid tones, this outfit inspires us to go for bold colors in classic silhouettes and styles.
-Jeans, sock boots, a belt, and a sweater.
-That's what fall outfit dreams are made of.
+Instead of getting creative with interesting shapes and fabric in quiet, solid tones, this outfit inspires us to go for more bold colors in classic silhouettes and styles.
+Jeans, sock boots, a belt, and a sweater—that's what fall outfit dreams are made of.

 Button-Down, Chain Belt, and Flare Jeans

-Of course, this ensemble might not fly in every industry, but if you ever have a one-time Casual Friday, then it'll soon be your go-to look.
+Of course, this ensemble might not fly in every office setting, but if you ever have a one-time casual Friday, then this will soon be your go-to look.
 It's the perfect mix of on-trend style and classic business casual garb.
 Plus, it's flattering and easy to replicate.
 Simply tuck a simple white shirt into a pair of high-rise wide-leg jeans with a chic chain belt, and let the elongating denim do all the work.